linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 08 Other Swaps.md

 Most equity swaps are conducted between large financing firms such as auto financiers, investment banks, and lending institutions.
 Equity swaps are typically linked to the performance of an equity security or index and include payments linked to fixed rate or floating rate securities.
 LIBOR rates are a common benchmark for the fixed income portion of equity swaps, which tend to be held at intervals of one year or less, much like commercial paper.

 Assume a passively managed fund seeks to track the performance of the Standard & Poor's 500 index (S&P 500).
 The asset managers of the fund could enter into an equity swap contract, so it would not have to purchase various securities that track the S&P 500.
-The firm swaps  $25 million at LIBOR plus two basis points with an investment bank that agrees to pay any percentage increase in$ 25 million invested in the S&P 500 index for one year.
+The firm swaps  \$25 million at LIBOR plus two basis points with an investment bank that agrees to pay any percentage increase in\$ 25 million invested in the S&P 500 index for one year.

-Therefore, in one year, the passively managed fund would owe the interest on $25 million, based on the LIBOR plus two basis points.
-However, its payment would be offset by $25 million multiplied by the percentage increase in the S&P 500.
+Therefore, in one year, the passively managed fund would owe the interest on \$25 million, based on the LIBOR plus two basis points.
+However, its payment would be offset by \$25 million multiplied by the percentage increase in the S&P 500.
 If the S&P 500 falls over the next year, then the fund would have to pay the investment bank the interest payment and the percentage that the S&P 500 fell multiplied by 25 million.
 If the S&P 500 rises more than LIBOR plus two basis points, the investment bank owes the passively managed fund the difference.

 Since swaps are customizable based on what two parties agree to, there are many potential ways this swap could be restructured.
 Instead of LIBOR plus two basis points we could have seen one bp, or instead of the S&P 500, another index could be used.